UniFormal/uniformal.github.io/doc/tutorials/applications/getting-started.md

 ---
 layout: doc
-title: Getting Started with the MMT API
+title: Getting Started as an MMT API User
 ---

-This document gets you quickly started with setting up a Scala project for using the MMT API and presents a simple example showing how to list all theories of an archive.
+This document gets you quickly started with setting up a Scala project using the MMT API as a dependency and presents a simple example showing how to list all theories of an archive.

-- Audience: Users who want to use the MMT API to query or manipulate knowledge, and possibly have a basic understanding of concepts within MMT (documents, theories, declarations)
+- Audience: Users who want to use the MMT API to query or manipulate knowledge, and possibly have a basic understanding of concepts within MMT (documents, theories, declarations); Users who want to build *on top* of MMT using the MMT API as a dependency.

 - Non-audience: Users who want to do formalization.
-They will find a fitting getting started guide: [here](../../setup/)
+They will find a fitting getting started guide: [here](../../setup/); users who want to get started developing the MMT API *itself*.
+These should refer to [this page](../../setup/devel).

 Table of Contents: